m0rd3caii/goRAT/README.md

 ![GitHub](src/Banner.png)

 GoRAT (Go Remote Access Tool) is an extremely powerful yet simple remote administration tool controlled via a Discord bot.
 The project is still in development, with ongoing work to implement new commands for automating post-exploitation and information gathering.
-**Disclaimer:** This tool is intended for educational purposes, CTF players, Go enthusiasts, and security experts.

 ### Supported Distros: